-- 1. POLICY.
-It is the policy of the Commission to control excessive rates and volumes of runoff by: - (a) Requiring that peak runoff rates not exceed existing conditions or the capacity of downstream conveyance facilities or contribute to flooding. - (b) Managing subwatershed discharge rates and flood storage volumes to be consistent with the goals of the Commission's water resources management plan and the local water resources management plans. - (c) Controlling runoff rates by the use of regional or on-site detention or infiltration facilities where feasible. - (d) Reviewing stormwater management structures based on the 100-year critical storm event for the drainage area. - (e) Routing runoff to water treatment ponds or other acceptable facilities before discharging into waterbodies. - (f) Promoting the use of natural resources for storing runoff and improving water quality and other amenities where appropriate. - (g) Promoting natural infiltration of runoff. - 2.
+- POLICY.
+It is the policy of the Commission to control excessive rates and volumes of runoff, and protect water quality and biotic integrity by: - (a) Requiring that peak runoff rates not exceed existing conditions where stormwater discharges across the downgradient site boundary and does not exceed or the capacity of downstream conveyance facilities or contribute to flooding. - (b) Managing subwatershed discharge rates and flood storage volumes to be consistent with the goals of the Commission's water resources management plan and the local water resources management plans. - (c) Controlling runoff rates by the use of regional or on-site detention or infiltration facilities where feasible. - (d) Reviewing stormwater management structures based on the 100-year critical storm event for the drainage area.

+- (e) Routing runoff to water treatment ponds or other acceptable facilities before discharging into waterbodies. - (f) Promoting the use of natural resources for storing runoff and improving water quality and other amenities where appropriate. - (g) Promoting natural infiltration of runoff. - 2.
 REGULATION.
 No person or political subdivision shall commence a land disturbing activity or the development or redevelopment of land for the following types of projects without first submitting to and obtaining approval of a project review from the Commission or the city in which the project is located that incorporates a stormwater management plan for the activity, development or redevelopment: - (a) Plans of any land development or site development as set forth in Tables 2.1 and 2.2 below:

-Table 2.1 Project review site size thresholds for all land uses except detached single-family residential.
+Table 2.1 Project review site size and disturbance areasize thresholds for all land uses except detached single-family residential.

-All Land Uses Except Detached Single-Family Residential ( Commission Project Review 0.5 acres to < 1 acre ≥ 1 acre to < 5 acres ≥5 acres Development projects Developme ent projects Development projects Abstract 1" runoff from all impervious surface Meet Commission rate, quality, and volume requirements for the entire site Meet Commission rate, quality, and volume requirements for the entire site Redevelopment projects Redevelopment projects Redevelopment projects Incorporate permanent water quality BMPs <50% disturbed Meet Commission rate, quality, and volume requirements for the disturbed area Meet Commission rate, quality, and volume requirements for the entire site ≥50% disturbed Meet Commission rate, quality, and volume requirements for the entire site
+amily residential.
+All Land Use s Except Detached Single-Fami ly Residential Development Projects City Project Review (site size) Commission Project Review (site size) 0.5 acres to < 1 acre ≥ 1 acre to < 5 acres ≥5 acres Development projects Developme ent projects Development projects Abstract 1 .1 " runoff from all impervious surface Meet Commission rate, volume, and water quality, and volume requirements for the entire site Meet Commission rate, volume, and water quality, and volume requirements for the entire site Redevelopment Projects City Project Review (distur Commission Project Review (disturbance area) 0.5 acres to < 1 acre 0.5 acres to < 1 acre ≥5 acres Redevelopment projects Redevelop ment projects Redevelopment projects Incorporate permanent water quality BMPs <50% disturbed Meet Commission rate, volume, and water quality, and volume-requirements for the disturbed area Meet Commission rate, volume , and water quality, and volume requirements for the entire site ≥50% disturbed Meet Commission rate, volume, and water quality quality, and volume requirements for the entire site

-Table 2.2 Project review site size thresholds for detached single-family residential developments.
+Table 2.2 Project review site size and disturbance area thresholds for detached single-family residential developments.

-Detached Single-Family Residential Land Uses City Project Review Commission Project Review ≥ 1 acre to < 15 acres ≥15 acres Developme nt projects Development Meet Comn the entire s nission rate, quality, and volume requirements for ite Meet Commission rate, quality, and volume requirements for the entire site Redevelopn nent projects Redevelopment projects <50% disturbed Meet Commission rate, quality, and volume requirements for the disturbed area Meet Commission rate, quality, and volume requirements for the entire site ≥50% disturbed Meet Commission rate, quality, and volume requirements for the entire site
+developments.

+Detached Single-Family Residential Land Uses

+Development Projects

+City Project Review (site size) Commission Project Review (site size)

+≥ 1 acre to < 15 acres ≥15 acres

+Developmen nt projects Development

+Meet Comm nission rate, volume, and water quality, and volume Meet Commission rate, volume, and water

+requiremen ts for the entire site quality , and volume requirements for the

+entire site

+Redevelopment Projects

+City Droinet Boulou (disturbance size) Commission Project Review (disturbance

+City Project Review (disturbance size) area)

+≥ 1 acre to < < 15 acres ≥15 acres

+Redevelopm ent projects Redevelopment projects

+<50% Meet Commission rate, volume and water Meet Commission rate, volume, and water

+disturbed quality, and volume requirements for the quality , and volume requirements for the

+disturbed area entire site

+≥50% Meet Commission rate, volume and water

+disturbed quality, and volume requirements for the entire

+site